Advocacy and Regulatory Specialist,

-Lara is the Regulatory Specialist for Asia for the Mobile Money Programme.
+Lara is the Market Engagement Director for Asia for the Mobile Money Programme.
 Based out of Mumbai, she supports mobile network operators to address regulatory barriers and engage with regulators to develop mobile money deployments.

 Previously, Lara worked as a consultant at Bankable Frontier Associates.
 In this role she focused on assessing the regulatory landscape for new mobile payment products.
 This involved investigating the linkages between financial inclusion, stability, integrity, and consumer protection, and developing the strategies, structures and measurement frameworks to institutionalise financial inclusion as a policy objective.

-As the GSMA’s Senior Policy Manager for the Asia Pacific region, Joe leads a wide range of spectrum campaigns for the GSMA, covering spectrum management and planning, regional harmonisation, policy development, regulatory affairs, and capacity building.
+As the GSMA’s Head of Policy for Greater China, Joe leads a wide range of spectrum campaigns for the GSMA, covering spectrum management and planning, regional harmonisation, policy development, regulatory affairs, and capacity building.
 He also contributes to GSMA’s regional advocacy programmes advising government and regulatory bodies across the region.

 Before joining the GSMA, he worked for the New Zealand Ministry of Business, Innovation and Employment — in a variety of roles ranging from radio engineering, spectrum licensing, compliance, to project management.
 He was heavily involved in the development of the New Zealand government’s online register of radio frequencies and its online spectrum licensing and compliance systems.

 Joe has a bachelor’s degree in engineering from the University of Auckland in New Zealand, specialised in radio engineering and digital signal processing.
 He is also a certified PRINCE2 practitioner with many experiences in project and programme management.